pnnl/mass1/README.md

 MASS1 uses [CMake](https://cmake.org/) cross-platform tools to
 configure and build MASS1.
 CMake queries  the system and determine if the compiler has sufficient capability to compile MASS1 and if optional software is available.
+This works well on Mac and Linux systems, and should work on Windows, but the authors do not use or develop MASS1 on Windows.

-A typical configuration:
+A typical configuration and build:

 1. In the top MASS1 source directory (where `CMakeLists.txt` is located), make a directory for the build, called `build` maybe, and change into that directory.

 2. If necessary, choose the Fortran compiler to use by setting `FC` and `FCFLAGS` environment variables.
-For example,
+This is recommended, because [CMake](https://cmake.org/) will work very hard to choose the wrong compiler.
+For example, in a Bourne-like shell,

 ```
 mkdir build